-Hi, I'm Stian Håklev, a PhD student at University of Toronto.
+Hi, I'm Stian Håklev, a post-doc at EPFL, Lausanne.
 Welcome to my blog.

 Background/academic interestsI grew up in Norway, and have also spent significant time working and studying in Italy, Sweden, China, Indonesia and Mexico.
 My undergraduate degree was in International Development Studies at University of Toronto at Scarborough, during which I spent a year working for CARE International in Indonesia, and my honor's thesis is about the community library movement in Indonesia.